sebnyberg/aoc/README.md

-# Advent of Code in Go
+# :santa: :christmas_tree: Advent of Code in Go :santa: :christmas_tree:

 Advent of Code solutions in Go.